 Quillbot's free plan offers 125 words per paraphrase with 2 modes.
 Premium costs $19.95/month or $8.33/month billed annually ($99.95/year).
 Verified students get $6.25/month on the annual plan.
 Premium unlocks all 7+ paraphrasing modes, unlimited word length, grammar checker, summarizer, and plagiarism checker.

 Yes.
 GPTZero has added a dedicated paraphrase detection feature that can label text as "possible AI paraphrase detected."
-Its 7-component detection system catches many Quillbot-processed texts because the underlying statistical patterns survive synonym swapping.
+Its multi-component detection system catches many Quillbot-processed texts because the underlying statistical patterns survive synonym swapping.
 Quillbot's surface-level changes are not enough to fool GPTZero's perplexity and burstiness analysis.

 It can.
 Turnitin now highlights AI-paraphrased text in yellow, distinct from red for raw AI text.
 This means your professor can see that you not only used AI but specifically tried to disguise it.
 That can make an academic misconduct conversation significantly worse.
 Using Quillbot on your own human-written text for style improvement is fine; using it to hide AI generation is risky.